-- They look like small fleshy bumps.
+- They look like black or white dots on the skin.
 The affected area feels uneven and bumpy.

 - Blackheads will have a tip that appears dark brown or black.
 You will commonly see them on your nose.

-- Whiteheads look like small whitish or flesh-colored dots on your skin.
+- Whiteheads look like small whitish dots on your skin.

 If you have comedonal acne, there is nothing to worry about.
 There are plenty of treatment options to manage them.
 In the next section, we have discussed these in detail.